opedal/opedal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 2nd year PhD student at ETH Zurich, advised by [Mrinmaya Sachan](https://www.mrinmaya.io/), [Ryan Cotterell](https://rycolab.io/), and [Bernhard Schölkopf](https://is.mpg.de/~bs), and supported by the [Max Planck ETH Center for Learning Systems](https://learning-systems.org/).
-I work on natural language processing and computational linguistics.
+I am a PhD student at ETH Zurich, advised by [Mrinmaya Sachan](https://www.mrinmaya.io/), [Ryan Cotterell](https://rycolab.io/), and [Bernhard Schölkopf](https://is.mpg.de/~bs), and supported by the [Max Planck ETH Center for Learning Systems](https://learning-systems.org/).
+I work on natural language processing, machine learning, and computational linguistics.

-Currently, I am particularly interested in formalisms to represent linguistic structure and their related algorithms.
-I want to use such tools to understand the mechanisms behind language processing and reasoning, both in the human mind (**cognitive modeling**) and in language models (**interpretability**).
+I am particularly interested in understanding the mechanisms behind language processing and reasoning, both in language models (**interpretability**) and in the human mind (**cognitive modeling**).

 Prior to my doctoral studies, I obtained an MSc in Data Science from [ETH Zurich](https://ethz.ch/en.html) and a BSc in Industrial Engineering from [Chalmers University of Technology](https://www.chalmers.se/en/).
 I have also attended the [University of California, Berkeley](https://www.berkeley.edu/).